davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores averages for cumulative net degree days by day of year for a second city
 * OpenMeteoEDA_202306_v006 explores averages for cumulative net degree days by day of year for a third city
 * OpenMeteoEDA_202306_v006 explores averages for cumulative net degree days by day of year for all cities
+* OpenMeteoEDA_202306_v006 explores hourly precipitation for a single city